Disclosures

 Shares of the Davis Funds are not deposits or obligations of any bank, are not guaranteed by any bank, are not insured by the FDIC or any other agency, and involve investment risks, including possible loss of the principal amount invested.

 10Davis International Fund’s investment objective is long-term growth of capital.
 There can be no assurance that the Fund will achieve its objective.
 Some important risks of an investment in the Fund are: market risk: the market value of shares of common stock can change rapidly and unpredictably and have the potential for loss; company risk: equity securities represent ownership positions in companies.
 Over time, the market value of a common stock should reflect the success or failure of the company issuing the stock; foreign country risk: foreign companies may be subject to greater risk as foreign economies may not be as strong or diversified, foreign political systems may not be as stable, and foreign financial reporting standards may not be as rigorous as they are in the United States; foreign currency risk: the change in value of a foreign currency against the U.S. dollar will result in a change in the U.S. dollar value of securities denominated in that foreign currency.
-The Fund may, but generally does not hedge its currency risk; small- and medium-capitalization risk: small and mid-size companies typically have more limited product lines, markets and financial resources than larger companies, and their securities may trade less frequently and in more limited volume than those of larger, more mature companies; fees and expenses risk: fees and expenses reduce the return which a shareholder may earn by investing in a fund; and emerging market risk: the Fund invests in emerging or developing markets.
+The Fund may, but generally does not hedge its currency risk; exposure to industry or sector risk: significant exposure to a particular industry or sector may cause the Fund to be more impacted by risks relating to and developments affecting the industry or sector; small- and medium-capitalization risk: small and mid-size companies typically have more limited product lines, markets and financial resources than larger companies, and their securities may trade less frequently and in more limited volume than those of larger, more mature companies; fees and expenses risk: fees and expenses reduce the return which a shareholder may earn by investing in a fund; and emerging market risk: the Fund invests in emerging or developing markets.
 Securities of issuers in emerging and developing markets may offer special investment opportunities, but present risks not found in more mature markets.
 These securities may be more difficult to sell at an acceptable price and their prices may be more volatile than securities of issuers in more developed markets.
 Settlements of trades may be subject to greater delays so that the Fund might not receive the proceeds of a sale of a security on a timely basis.
 In unusual situations it may not be possible to repatriate sales proceeds in a timely fashion.
 These investments may be very speculative.
-As of March 31, 2013, the Fund had approximately 33.3% of assets invested in securities from emerging markets.
+As of March 31, 2023, the Fund had approximately 48.3% of assets invested in securities from emerging markets.
 See the prospectus for a complete listing of the principal risks.

 During the period from inception (December 29, 2006) through December 30, 2009, only the directors, officers and employees of the Fund or its investment adviser and sub-adviser (and the investment adviser itself and affiliated companies) were eligible to purchase Fund shares.
 Since inception, the Fund’s investment strategies and operations have remained substantially the same.

-Lipper International Multi-Cap Growth funds invest in a variety of market capitalization ranges without concentrating 75% of their equity assets in any one market capitalization range over an extended period of time.
-International multi-cap growth funds typically have an above-average price-to-cash flow ratio, price-to-book ratio, and three-year sales-per-share growth value compared to the S&P/Citigroup World ex-U.S BMI.
+International Multi-Cap Growth funds invest in a variety of market capitalization ranges without concentrating 75% of their equity assets in any one market capitalization range over an extended period of time.
+International multi-cap growth funds typically have above-average characteristics compared to the MSCI EAFE Index.

 12The S&P 500® Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
 The Index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
 Investments cannot be made directly in an index.